 Federal funding for cancer research has led to significant advances in cancer prevention, detection, diagnosis, treatment, and quality of life of patients.
-More than 14.5 million cancer survivors are alive in the United States today, largely because of the nation’s commitment to cancer research.
+More than 14.5 million survivors of cancer are alive in the United States today, largely because of the nation’s commitment to cancer research.

 Despite this progress, federal funding for cancer research has remained flat for more than a decade, and has decreased when adjusted for inflation.